skillrepos/copilot-testing-workshop/labs.md

 Referencing #file:pom.xml, create a StudentTest class for students enrolled at a university and add tests
 ```

 4. The suggested StudentTest class from this prompt is likely overkill for what we want for a simple test case for a *Student* class.
 However, Copilot will likely detect that we need the Junit dependency at the start of the output.
 There may be a step or segment of code to *update pom.xml with JUnit dependencies* at the top or bottom of the output.
-If so, go ahead and add that part only into your *pom.xml* file.
+(If you don't see it, click on the "Run without" to run the prompt without /tests.)
+If you see it, go ahead and add that part only into your *pom.xml* file.
 (You can just have the **corresponding section** of the pom.xml file contents highlighted and then *Apply* to replace it.)
 Save the changes to the *pom.xml* file afterwards.

 ![add junit dependency](./images/new-update-pom-2.png?raw=true "add junit dependency")